pritam-ago/100days_of_love/README.md

             Built RESTful APIs for both blog app and task manager app Went through the intro of noSQL databases Started off with mongodb and mongoose

+27 December-
+    Continued with the mongols and mongoose query syntaxes and likes.
+Did some data operations like insert, update and deletion.

+        Key takeaways -
+             Used mongodb queries and inserted and operated data using atlas db